 Overlap | As mentioned earlier, you can also cut the jug in such a way that the top section overlaps the bottom by an inch or so, making it really easy to open and close.

 Opting for other types of containers avoids the whole how-will-I-do-this? dilemma.

 At last, the fun can happen.

-Place your jugs in a sunny location, avoiding any puddle-prone areas, out of direct wind (which can knock the jugs over or dry out the potting mix).
+Place your jugs in a sunny location, away from buildings, avoiding any puddle-prone areas, out of direct wind (which can knock the jugs over or dry out the potting mix).

 It’s up to you to monitor the jugs to ensure they don’t overheat or dry out: there’s more on this below.